Frequently Asked Questions

 can detect invalid entries or a "redirection" entry.

-in the users HOSTS file are preventing access from one or more servers
+when entries in the users HOSTS file are preventing access from one or

-designated in the web page.
-In most cases this occurs from 3rd party
+more servers designated in the web page.
+In most cases this occurs

-ad servers such as "doubleclick", where the "Action
+from 3rd party ad servers such as "doubleclick", where the "Navigation

 canceled" message replaces an ad banner or advertisement in a hidden frame within